 Thanks to the fast loading time of Lotto’s PWA, its users who are lottery players find it more exciting to start playing.
 Being added on the home screen, this PWA can be accessed quickly at any time.
 As a result, the conversion rate is boosted by 50%.

 Petlove’s Progressive Web App gained an admired three-fold increase in sales revenue.
-Compared to its previous native app, the PWA consumes significantly fewer data and brings about a higher amount of monthly traffic.
+Compared to its previous native app, the PWA consumes significantly less data and brings about a higher amount of monthly traffic.

 Treebo, an Indian hotel booking service provider, witnessed a five-fold increase in the click-through rate last year.
 Moreover, the conversion rate from returning users was tripled, an impressive achievement compared to other examples of Progressive Web Apps.

 George at Asda, a famous British clothing brand, gained over 30% growth in mobile conversion after launching its Progressive Web App.
 Not yet, 20% more page views per visit and a nearly 30% increase in retention time were noted thanks to the PWA.

 The Argentina digital news agency – Infobae – achieved impressively 230% longer sessions with the help of Progressive Web App.
 Also, the bounce rate is very low (less than 5%).
 Meanwhile, that of Infobae’s mobile site is more than 50%.

 The Progressive Web App of Financial Times, the world’s leading global business publication, enables faster loading and toggling of articles since they are initially loaded and stored locally – even in offline mode.
 This PWA can be reached on the phone within just 1-2 seconds.

 The PWA of BMW helps it to outweigh a lot of competitors with lightning load speed.
 Apart from it, the PWA provides useful and valuable content, which goes beyond the automotive industry.
 Therefore, BMW’s customers spend three times more time on the PWA than its previous mobile site.